-We’ve seen a certain boom over the last 10 years, sensible organizations of all sizes are admitting the need to outsource procurement.
+We’ve seen a certain boom over the last 10 years, sensible organisations of all sizes are admitting the need to outsource procurement.

 So why would companies choose to outsource their procurement and their product sourcing?

-The overarching reason we’d assume is that the organization will achieve its overall strategic objectives better through outsourcing.
+The overarching reason we’d assume is that the organisation will achieve its overall strategic objectives better through outsourcing.
 The outsourced service will reduce costs and add direct value – “Bottom Line” benefits.

 Let´s look at some of the main possibilities: